Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/governance.md

 :::{admonition} Avoid unnecessary proposals
 :class: caution
-To prevent unnecessary proposals or abuse of the system, all governance proposals must obtain a minimum deposit of 50 Luna.
+To prevent unnecessary proposals or abuse of the system, all governance proposals must obtain a minimum deposit of 50 Odis.
 If 33.4% of the total vote is `NoWithVeto`, `quorum` is not met, or the minimum deposit isn't reached, the deposit will be burned.
 All other vote outcomes get their deposits refunded.
 For more information on deposits and refunds, visit the [governance overview](../protocol.md#governance).
 :::

 1. Open Daodiseo Station and connect your wallet.
 In the sidebar, click **Governance**.